milkyware/milkyware.github.io/_posts/2024-10-07-automating-scanning-for-secrets.md

 Keeping secrets out of source code is important for several key reasons:

-1. **Prevent Unauthorized Access:**
+1. **Prevent Unauthorised Access:**
  Exposing credentials in a repository gives attackers an easy path to access private infrastructure, databases, cloud services, or APIs.
 Once access is gained, they can steal, modify, or even delete valuable data.

 2. **Comply with Security Regulations:**
- Many organizations are bound by stringent regulations, like GDPR, PCI DSS, or HIPAA, that require strict data handling and security measures.
+ Many organisations are bound by stringent regulations, like GDPR, PCI DSS, or HIPAA, that require strict data handling and security measures.
 Exposing secrets can lead to non-compliance and hefty fines.

 3. **Avoid Long-Term Impact:**
  Even after a secret is removed from a repository, Git's version history retains every commit unless it's purged.
 This means that secrets can still be retrieved if not properly cleaned up, prolonging the exposure risk.